-The Yellowstone Bird Program has monitored Peregrine Falcons, Bald Eagles, and Ospreys since the 1980s as part of its core program, but little is known regarding Yellowstone's remaining raptor species.
-The initial goals of the Yellowstone Raptor Initiative (YRI) will focus on breeding and non-breeding raptor monitoring in Yellowstone.
+The YRI complements the Yellowstone National Park Bird Program which has monitored Peregrine Falcons, Bald Eagles, and Ospreys since the 1980s as part of its core program.
+However, little is known regarding Yellowstone's remaining raptor species.
+The initial goals of the Yellowstone Raptor Initiative focused on breeding and non-breeding raptor monitoring in Yellowstone.
 Increased monitoring of diurnal raptors began in 2010 via a nominal, competitive grant from the University of Wyoming Park Cooperative.
 The initial pilot year field effort was incredibly successful (see the 2010 Annual Report for results of this pilot study), and led to the conception of a five-year project funded in annual increments by the Yellowstone Park Foundation.
-The initial objectives of the program focus on expanding inventory and monitoring from the Bald Eagle, Osprey, and Peregrine Falcon to raptors not traditionally covered under Yellowstone's core bird program.
 The YRI is expanding the field effort to other diurnal raptors particularly Red-tailed Hawks (ostensibly Yellowstone's most common breeding raptor), Golden Eagles, and Swainson's Hawks.
-While the initial focus for 2011 and 2012 will be on diurnal raptors, YRI plans to develop an program to inventory owls beginning in year three (2013).
+While the initial focus for 2011 and 2012 was on diurnal raptors, YRI plans to develop an program to inventory owls as well.
 In addition to the abovementioned species, YRI will implement ecosystem-based surveys using standardized techniques to better evaluate the contribution of the breeding season raptor community to top down and bottom up trophic systems.

 Our current efforts include: